larammerce/docs/8.x/theme-development/README.md

 Finally, click the **Edit webpage button** and select the blade page.

-Go to the URL of your blade page and see the page created.
+After all you can check to the URL of your web page in a browser and see the page is created with the desired contents:
 >localhost/8080/min-5